ayjayt/issuebot/README.md

 # issuebot

-**issuebot** is a slackbot that allows creating new github issues with a command
+**issuebot** is a slackbot that allows creating new github issues with a command.

+NB: It runs under a single user, and you can only have it write to one organization at this time.

 ## Building